No. 16 Group RAF: First World War

 With the creation of the Royal Air Force as a new service, No. 16 Group was established at Fossgate in York on 1 April 1918.
 This was done by re-designating the Royal Flying Corps's Northern Training Brigade as No. 16 Group.
 The training role was continued.

 RAF Detling was assigned to the group upon the station's opening in 1939.

 Interwar period

 On 1 December 1936 the group reformed at Wykeham Hall, Lee-on-the-Solent as No 16 (Reconnaissance) Group RAF, in RAF Coastal Command.
 It was tasked with maritime reconnaissance and anti-submarine warfare in the South East area of the English Channel and the North Sea.
 The group comprised Royal Air Force squadrons, with attached Naval Air Squadrons from the Royal Navy's Fleet Air Arm, operating under Royal Air Force control.

 On 1 December 1937, it moved to RAF Lee-on-Solent, then to relocated to Chatham on 27 September 1938.
-On 8 October it returned to Lee-on-Solent, but one month later transferred to Black Lion Fields, Gillingham, Kent on 8 November 1938.
+On 8 October it returned to Lee-on-Solent, but one month later transferred to Black Lion Field, Gillingham, Kent on 8 November 1938.
 An Area Combined HQ was formed operating throughout the Second World War.